Published

 • Temporal artery thermometers measure temperature at the forehead using infrared technology.

 • Glass thermometers and mercury thermometers are no longer recommended and should not be used.
+Glass thermometers are sometimes called mercury thermometers because they contain mercury.
+They are not recommended because they easily break and can leak mercury, which is toxic.

 How to measure body temperature and fever